fineanmol/plant-tree/README.md

-🌴 Updated on Tue, 14 Jan 2025 22:49:40 GMT
+🎋 Updated on Wed, 15 Jan 2025 08:46:31 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "The best error message is the one that never shows up."